paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 This ensures there is no extra space surrounding the content within the `<body>` element.
 Adjusting these values to zero provides a clean starting point for your page layout.

 ## 7. Restrictions:

+**Terminology: Importing Files**
+- **Meaning:** Importing files means bringing external resources into your project.
+It's restricted here to keep things simple and organized.
+All needed styles and resources should be kept within the project itself for easy sharing.

+**Terminology: Style Tag**
+- **Meaning:** The `<style>` tag allows adding styles directly in the HTML file.
+It's restricted to promote a cleaner separation of concerns.
+External stylesheets are preferred for better organization and reusability.

+**Terminology: Inline Styles**
+- **Meaning:** Inline styles involve styling directly within HTML tags.
+They are discouraged to maintain a consistent and modular approach to styling.
+Centralizing styles in external CSS files makes the code more organized and easier to manage.

 ### 7.1 Why Are You Not Allowed to Import Any Files?